JuliaSpacePhysics/Madrigal.jl/README.md

 dir = "/path/to/download/directory"

 # User information
-user_name = "Your Name" # Default User Name is "MadrigalWeb.jl"
+user_name = "Your Name" # Default User Name is "Madrigal.jl"
 user_email = "your.email@example.com" # Default User Email is ""
-user_affiliation = "Your Institution" # Default User Affiliation is "MadrigalWeb.jl"
+user_affiliation = "Your Institution" # Default User Affiliation is "Madrigal.jl"
 ```

 If the configuration file is not found or cannot be parsed, default values will be used.